68thandMaine/Code-Reveiw-3/ReadMe.md

 PASS
 >To pass this test, open a MySqlConnection and use SQL queries to find Stylists and return them based off of an Id.

+##### `GetClients()`
+_The GetClients method will match clients to stylists (child to parent) through matching primary keys and foreign keys_

+FAIL
+>To fail this test have GetClients return an empty list and compare the empty list to a list that is hardcoded with clients.

+PASS
+>To pass this test, simply create a connection to the database and use a SQL command to search all columns in the child object table when stylist Ids match.

 ## Known Errors